Edward A. McCabe

 Edward Aenas McCabe (March 4, 1917 – October 4, 2008) was an attorney, a political staffer in the Eisenhower administration, and the founding chairman of the student loans organization Sallie Mae.

 Politics

-McCabe joined the White House staff on January 16, 1956 as an Associate Special Counsel to President Dwight D. Eisenhower.
+McCabe joined the White House staff on January 16, 1956, as an Associate Special Counsel to President Dwight D. Eisenhower.
 He had previously served as General Counsel to the House Committee on Education and Labor from 1953 up to his appointment to the White House staff.
 He served in the Special Counsel's office until September 10, 1958 when he assumed the position of Administrative Assistant to the President.
 He, with the other members of the legislative liaison office, worked to advance the Administration's legislative programs with the United States Congress.

 After leaving the White House staff, he was made Research Director for Barry Goldwater in 1963, writing speeches for him, and he became Research Director for the Republican Party in 1964.

 Law

-He earned a degree from the Columbus School of Law.
+McCabe earned a degree from the Columbus School of Law.
 He returned to law in 1964 after Goldwater was defeated in the Presidential race.